d-dimos/programming_languages1_ntua/Problem Set 1/README.md

 - read T integer pairs (N, K)
 - for each pair in the order they are given, print the lexicographically smallest way that **N** can be written as a sum of exactly **K** powers of 2
-- or print [] if that is impossible.
+- or print an empty list if that is impossible.

 ### Problem 2: Coronagraphs (C++ & SML Implementations)
 The required programs must: